 Sustainability and Philanthropy

 The company will pay you to send back your pitcher so it can recycle the components properly.
-Additionally, it has a lifetime guarantee so if the pitcher breaks, you can get a replacement.
+Additionally, it has a lifetime guarantee, so you can get a replacement if the pitcher breaks.

 There is no BPA in the plastic, and the pitcher is recyclable.

 This is a well-designed filter pitcher that does its job well.
 It fits right into your refrigerator, and the clean water tastes great.